-The SCPA physical education program will promote physical fitness through individualized fitness and activity assessments using an appropriate assessment tool and will use criterion based reporting for each student.
+The SCPA physical education program will promote physical fitness through individualized fitness and activity assessments while using an appropriate assessment tool related to criterion-based reporting for each student.
+The wellness committee, in conjunction with the physical education department, will utilize any available grant opportunities to encourage outdoor activities.

 Students will be moderately to vigorously active for at least 50% of class time during most or all physical education class sessions.
-All physical education teachers will be required to participate in at least a once a year professional development in physical education.
+All physical education teachers will be required to participate in at least a once-a-year professional development in physical education.
 All physical education classes are taught by licensed teachers who are certified or endorsed to teach physical education.